Class Blogs – Sarah and Dannika

 Kenna, Josie and Lauren discussed the platform SeeSaw and how it can be used in the classroom!

 Some key features they highlighted include the user-friendly interface, multimedia documentation, and real-time feedback.
-These features allow for students to take on an active and autonomous role in their learning journeys.
-By using individual teacher created sign ins or a class QR code, students can easily upload videos and photos of their work to their digital portfolios.
-After uploading to the platform students can receive feedback from their teachers, or comments and emojis from their peers and parents.
+These features allow for students to take on an active and autonomous role in their learning.
+By using personalized teacher created logins or a class QR code, students can easily upload videos and photos of their work to their digital portfolios.
+After uploading, students can receive feedback from their teachers, or comments and emojis from their peers and parents.
 This increases engagement and promotes the development of a supportive, collaborative classroom environment.

-For teachers, SeeSaw simplifies and enhances communication between teachers, parents, and students.
-Building a community between home and school allows for the celebration of student learning and fosters a more positive educational experience for everyone involved.
+For teachers, SeeSaw streamlines communication between parents and students.
+Building a community between home and school allows for the celebration of student learning and creates a more positive educational experience for everyone!
 Sending home the good and opening up the doors of communication is something SeeSaw can easily facilitate and is something I hope to use in my own teaching career.
 Another feature the group mentioned that I think would be especially useful is setting classroom hours to limit communication to specific times.
 This ensures that as a teacher you are also managing your work hours to maintain a healthy work-life balance.
-Lastly, teachers can use this platform to create and assign activities or draw from templates and resources within SeeSaw.
-They can then monitor student progress and see when students may require additional support or a check-in.
+Lastly, teachers can use this platform to create and assign activities or draw from templates and resources.
+They can then monitor student progress and see when additional supports or check-ins are needed.

-Some potential drawbacks to using SeeSaw is ensuring equitable access to technology resources for both parents and students to truly develop the community SeeSaw strives to offer.
-Also, SeeSaw stores student data, which means there exists the potential risk of a data leak, but with a SeeSaw subscription that data is stored securely in Canada, making it much safer for educational use.
+Some potential drawbacks to using SeeSaw is ensuring equitable access to technology resources for both parents and students to truly develop the community SeeSaw can to offer.
+Also, SeeSaw stores student data, which means there exists the potential risk of a data breach, but with a subscription that data is stored securely in Canada, making it much safer for class use.

 Class Dojo – Connor, Carter, and Eva